ARUNNG2004/Agile-Management-Dashboard/README.md

 ## 🚀 Project Overview

 The Agile Management Dashboard is designed to enhance team collaboration and project tracking in Agile environments.
 It helps users monitor ongoing projects, manage sprints, and analyze performance—all within a clean, interactive dashboard.

-> "The best way to predict the future is to create it." — Peter Drucker
+It was done as a team of interns during our internship at Infosys Springboard 5.0.
 ---

 ## 🧰 Tech Stack